 The ATLC is a collaborative effort among the Library, the Office of Disability Services , and the Department of Occupational Therapy.
 Only students who are registered with Disability Services or students studying assistive technology are permitted to use the ATLC.
 All students must be able to provide a valid CSU Viking Card.

 See also Rules for Use of the Assistive Technology Lab.

 Cooperation with Office of Disability Services

-The Office of Disability Services (MC 147) cooperates with the Michael Schwartz Library to provide services and guidance to students with disabilities.
+The Office of Disability Services (Rhodes Tower West 210) cooperates with the Michael Schwartz Library to provide services and guidance to students with disabilities.
 The Office of Disability Services provides training on the use of the assistive technology made available in the library.
 The Michael Schwartz Library provides aid to retrieve books from the stacks and strives to comply with best practices for making all resources accessible to patrons with disabilities.

 Appointments can be made with individual librarians for in-depth research assistance.
 If you need assistance when coming to the library call ahead to reserve a time slot.
 Assistance with basic reference materials is on a first-come first-served basis.
 If a Disability Services representative does not accompany a student, the Library staff may be available to help in retrieving materials.
 If a Library staff member is not available at the service desks, the student should contact the User Services staff at (216) 687-2478.

 The Video Magnifier, or CCTV, located near the reference desk in the Learning Commons (see floor plan for first floor), enlarges print and applies a variety of contrast options.
 Video magnifiers assist in reading textbooks, class notes, and other printed materials.

 Other Technology for Accessibility